tc39/notes/meetings/2018-05/may-24.md

 VDC: WRT to the actual wins, at Facebook we get 10-15% wins out of squeezing efficiency from the parser.
 The problem is you're still trying to get efficiency from ALL the code that gets sent.
 Then we want to support more code and more paths, but you need to do the optimization again to get back to the previous level.
 That's the fundamental appeal of binary ASTs - it's not just a % it really changes the cost structure of the page.

-MS: I talked about signed modules in the cache.
+MLS: I talked about signed modules in the cache.

 WH: First, if you do this, is the intent to change the APIs for things like Modules, Realms to allow ASTs instead of strings for inputs?